yuric/visible/README.md

+#READ BEFORE YOU INSTALL THE GEM IT#
+VISIBLE GEM IS IN ITS ALPHA/DESIGN STAGE.

 # Visible

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/visible`.
 To experiment with that code, run `bin/console` for an interactive prompt.